alaabashiyi/cool-store-rn/README.md

     yarn android
     ```
 ## NOTE:
-#### I couldn't test the app on android, i have a Hackintosh mac and im having some issues with Android Studio.
+#### I couldn't test the app on android, I have a Hackintosh mac and I'm having some issues with Android Studio so i couldn't test or run the app on android.

 <p align="right">(<a href="#top">back to top</a>)</p>